 Smart Start Grant Program

+The New York State Education Department has awarded $6 million in grant funds to 17 applicants to assist in the professional development of K-8 teachers in their knowledge and expertise of the NYS Computer Science and Digital Fluency Learning Standards that were adopted in December 2020.
 The purpose of the Smart Start grant is to develop, implement, and share innovative programs that provide professional development and support to increase expertise in computer science, engineering, and/or educational technology among teachers in grades K-8.

 - For additional details, see the 2020-2025 Smart Start Grant application

 - RFP Revised 10/16/19: Added "Code 15: Professional Salaries" to the Budget narrative section (page 51).
 The updated document is available in the Grant Applications Documents section.